dmitri-mcguckin/civ-randomizer/README.md

 ### Installation

-A set of installation scripts have been provided for your conveninece.
+A set of installation scripts have been provided for your convenience.
 The only supported platform for this process is linux.

 To install, simply run `civ-randomizer/bin/install.sh`